 We may earn money or products from the companies mentioned in this post.

-Foods that help sleep disclaimer: Always seek the advice of your physician or other qualified health practitioner about sleep related difficulties, changes in diet or use of supplements.
+Foods that help sleep disclaimer: Always seek the advice of your physician or other qualified health practitioner about sleep related difficulties.
+Additionally, consult about changes in diet or use of supplements.

 Sleep difficulties are common

-89% of parents report sleep troubles for their children with Autism Spectrum Disorder, ADHD, Development Disabilities and/or Intellectual Disabilities.
+Indeed, 89% of parents report sleep troubles for their children with special needs.
+This includes Autism Spectrum Disorder, ADHD, Development Disabilities and/or Intellectual Disabilities.

 It is possible to achieve better sleep, using a combination of structured interventions.

 How do I know?
 I’m a mom of a special needs child whose family struggled with sleep for YEARS until we found the right combination of interventions that helped.

 Foods can help support sleep

 Certainly today, we see more and more evidence that says lack of sleep can impact gut health.
 Foods we eat can play a key role in the way we feel, behave and sleep.

 Here are foods that contain key vitamins and minerals that support sleep: